cristianoc/arc-challenge/README.md

 ### Results Accuracy

-The final configuration of the SizeARC solution achieved over 94% accuracy on both the training and evaluation datasets.
+The final configuration of the SizeARC solution achieved 94-95% accuracy on the training and evaluation datasets.

 ### Key Techniques Used